Inequality of avalanche sizes in models of fracture: Models and Methods

 \section{Models and Methods}

 As mentioned before, in this work we consider two generic models of fracture -- the fiber bundle model (FBM) \cite{pierce,rmp} and the random fuse model (RFM) \cite{Herrmann,Kahng,Zapperi1997}.
 In the FBM, an ensemble of $N$ linear elastic fibers are considered, which have different individual breaking thresholds.
-When a load is applied on all the fibers, some of the weak fibers fail and the load carried by those fibers are redistributed among the remaining ones, which might in-turn fail, leading to an avalanche event.
+When a load is applied on all the fibers, some of the weak fibers fail and the load carried by those fibers is redistributed among the remaining ones, which might in-turn fail, leading to an avalanche event.
 At a critical value of the load, the entire system collapses.
 In the RFM, an ensemble of electrical fuses are arranged in a network (say, a square lattice).
 Each fuse has a failure threshold, beyond which it is burnt.
 When a voltage difference is applied across the system (say, the two ends of a square lattice), the weaker fuses are burnt, requiring the current to be diverted through other paths, which might in-turn cause other fuse burning, leading to an avalanche event.
 The modification in the flow of current due to burnt fuses mimics the modification of the stress field in an elastic solid due to local damages.
-Both of these models are very well studied in the literature from various viewpoints of applications in fracture of disordered systems \cite{doi:10.1080/00018730300741518,alex_book}.
+Both of these models are very well studied in the literature from various viewpoints of applications in fracture of disordered systems \cite{doi:10.1080/00018730300741518,alex_book} and mimic many of the experimentally observed features such as power-law scaling of avalanches (see e.g. \cite{BONAMY20111}), non-linear stress-strain relations (see e.g. \cite{metal}) etc.

 Finding an indication of the imminent failure in these models, without using detailed information regarding the individual failure thresholds, therefore, is a long-standing crucial issue.
-This has been approached through various different ways, including changes in the avalanche size distribution exponent prior to failure \cite{PhysRevLett.95.125501}, non-monotonic behavior of the elastic energy stored in the system \cite{10.3389/fphy.2019.00106} and so on.
+This problem has been approached through various different ways, including changes in the avalanche size distribution exponent prior to failure \cite{PhysRevLett.95.125501}, non-monotonic behavior of the elastic energy stored in the system \cite{10.3389/fphy.2019.00106} and so on.
 However, here we will study the behavior of the inequality indices, which have shown promising indications as precursory measures of imminent breakdown \cite{PhysRevE.106.025003}.